Archive

 October 27th, 2010 14 comments

-I have been reading the new book, Never Enough, by William Voegeli at Claremont McKenna College, with great interest.
+I have been reading the new book, , by William Voegeli at Claremont McKenna College, with great interest.
 His theme is that the advocates of the welfare state have never been able to give a coherent account of the proper size and scope of their ambitions.
 How much assistance to the poor is enough?

 I think he is correct about the “Progressive” economic agenda.
 But I believe there is an even more insidious and destructive part of their agenda: their revision of what we might call the “sexual constitution.”
 The radical forms of feminism, as well as the destruction and redefinition of marriage, are part of restructuring the fundamental rules of engagement between women and men, and between adults and children.
 I have come to the conclusion that the Left’s inability to define limits is no accident.